DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **Tools**:

 `USB_Write_Blocker_All_Windows` is the software to prevent the writing the information to target portable device from the host machine.
-It's very easy to use, before you plug in the device, you should open this batch file and follow the instruction from the console.
+It's very easy to use, before you plug in the device.

++ You should open this batch file and follow the instruction from the console.
++ Open registry editor and click run.
++ Connect the USB drive

 `MD5` is the hash function which is widely use to produce a 128-bit hash value to verify the integrity of file.
 In digital forensics, it's very essential to keep the integrity and creditability of evidence.